eriksargent/ECE3710FinalProject/Proposal/Proposal.md

 * The software on the microcontroller will need to receive input from the Bluetooth module and output the data to drive the car.
 The Bluetooth module is very similar to UART modules that we have used in past labs.
 * An simple app must be built for the phone and transmits the data through Bluetooth to steer the car, brake, and accelerate.
-* A signal will need to be sent to the motor drivers to control whatever motors are on the car
+* A signal will need to be sent to the motor drivers to control whatever motors are on the car.

 ####Estimated Cost
 --